 Entry and exit

-Switzerland is party to the Schengen Convention, along with a number of other European countries.
+Switzerland is party to the Schengen Convention.
 This allows you to enter Switzerland without a visa in some circumstances.

-In other circumstances, you'll need a visa unless you are travelling only for tourism or business purposes and your stay is for a period of 90 days or less.
+In other circumstances, you need a visa unless you're travelling for tourism or business purposes for 90 days or less.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest